Call Now Request FREE consultation - 1866-758-4529

 Drugs used by some truck drivers.

 However, although this job is extremely vital to the country’s financial system, many truck drivers have reported facing insurmountable loneliness and boredom while on the road.
-As a result, many truck drivers will unfortunately turn to drugs and alcohol to ebb these negative feelings away.
+As a result, many truck drivers will unfortunately turn to drugs and alcohol to ebb these negative feelings away after an accident.
+Drug testing is required in certain circumstances.

 According to reporting conducted by the National Transportation Safety Board, one out of three truck drivers who suffered from a fatal car accident were later, after their bodies were examined, found to be using drugs and alcohol prior to the crash.
-Due to this the National Transportation department has called for new drug related regulations which include random and widespread drug testing and increase vehicle checks for both truck drivers as well as all types of transportation workers.
+Due to this, the National Transportation Department has called for new drug-related regulations, which include random and widespread drug testing and increased vehicle checks for both truck drivers as well as all types of transportation workers.

-It is the goal of these checks to ensure that truck drivers that are caught using drugs are brought to justice, and the potential for drug use among truck drivers is prevented.
+It is the goal of these checks to ensure that truck drivers who are caught using drugs are brought to justice and that the potential for drug or alcohol use among truck drivers is prevented.

-To the former extent, research showcases the truck drivers primarily deal drugs to one another, most often working amongst truck stops enroute from one location to the other.
-Additionally, coded language often broadcasted over intercoms made by one truck driver which can alert others to the presence of nearby narcotics for sale.
+To the former extent, research showcases that truck drivers primarily deal drugs to one another, most often working amongst truck stops en route from one location to the other.
+Additionally, coded language is often broadcasted over intercoms made by one truck driver, which can alert others to the presence of nearby narcotics for sale.
 Once there, truck drivers will then indulge in the most popular drugs that are seen for this particular demographic.

 Some of the most common types of drugs among truck drivers include: